Defective Equipment & Machinery

 - Forklifts – each forklift operator must be well-trained to use this piece of machinery.
 Training individuals is the responsibility of the company or individual that owns the forklift.

 - Saws – missing or defective saw guards frequently cause cuts and amputations.
 Workers are urged to report any unsafe saws to their supervisors.

 - Power tools – any type of power tool can be dangerous in the hands of an untrained worker.
 Additionally, these tools can cause serious injury if they break or malfunction.

 - Conveyors – a worker’s clothing can easily get caught in a conveyor, and these machines have been known causes of several construction accidents in California.

-At The Barnes Firm, our Los Angeles scaffold accident attorneys have helped workers get the best results possible from their injury claims, and in some cases, our team has helped improve safety at construction areas around the country.
+At The Barnes Firm, our scaffold accident attorneys have helped workers get the best results possible from their injury claims, and in some cases, our team has helped improve safety at construction areas around the country.